CSCfi/fairdata-metax/docs/source/general.rst

 This page contains general information and conventions used in all the Metax REST API's.

-Api root for latest version of the api in the test server is https://metax-test.csc.fi/rest/ The test server contains some test data, although currently not with realistic content.
+API root for latest version of the API in the test server is https://metax-test.csc.fi/rest/ The test server contains some test data, although currently not with realistic content.